Indhu1711/Excel-AtliQ-hardwares-Sales-Finance-Reports/README.md

 | Canada | −14.5% |
 | Spain | −14.1% |

-> This isn't a one-market problem — it points to something systemic in planning or execution.
+> The company missed its sales target in every market, indicating a company-wide issue—likely due to poor planning, unrealistic targets, or weak execution.

 ---